awesomephant/blog/posts/monolith.md

 {% fig "/assets/monolith/chasseur.jpeg" "Caspar-David Friedrich: The Chasseur in the Forest (1814).
 Oil on canvas, 66×47cm.
 Private collection."
 "A lone hunter is seen among tall, dark trees in a winter landscape."
 "Public Domain, via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Caspar_David_Friedrich_068.jpg)" "small" %}

-This sense of awe in the face of Nature is often associated with works by the English painter J. M. W. Turner (1775-1851), but he never did much for me (maybe I grew up too far from the sea).
+This sense of awe in the face of Nature is often associated with works by the English painter [J. M. W. Turner](https://www.tate.org.uk/art/artworks/turner-fishermen-at-sea-t01585) (1775-1851), but he never did much for me (maybe I grew up too far from the sea).
 I recognise it more easily in the stillness of a painting like Caspar David Friedrich's *Chasseur in the Forest* (1814).
 Here, too, the human figure shrinks away against an overwhelming landscape, the black trees resisting any attempt at enlightenment.

 -------

-THE MONOLITH’S LOCATION didn't stay secret for long.
+{%leadin%}THE MONOLITH’S LOCATION{%endleadin%} didn't stay secret for long.
 Less than a day after the *Times* published their story, a Reddit user named Bear__Fucker had found the monolith on Google Earth{% fn "Reddit/DOTTheMath (2020): *[Help me find this obelisk in remote Utah wilderness](https://www.reddit.com/r/geoguessr/comments/jzw628/help_me_find_this_obelisk_in_remote_utah/gdfapzw/)*" %}, using public data about the helicopter’s flight path and clues like the colour of rock, and the shape of the hills in the distance visible in the published photographs.

 After a few failed attempts at getting [the link](https://earth.google.com/web/search/38%c2%b020%2735.18%22N+109%c2%b039%2758.32%22W/@38.3431056,-109.6662,1318.27402438a,807.2294659d,35y,0h,45t,0r/data=CmIaOBIyGYiJYeLqK0NAIRcmUwWjalvAKh4zOMKwMjAnMzUuMTgiTiAxMDnCsDM5JzU4LjMyIlcYAiABIiYKJAkqQIIH6PA3QBEqQIIH6PA3wBlkqz2e96tKQCFhqz2e96tKwCgC) to load up on my laptop, I copied their coordinates and went looking for the place myself.
 The ten minutes I spent moving my cursor slowly across the endless Utah desert while eyeing the position display in the corner of the screen were strangely exhilerating; like a real-life treasure hunt with a supernatural undercurrent.